Edited by Azizi Powell

 Just as there's a specific dance that is done when the rapper says "Do the Running Man" - there may be a specific dance move or series of dance moves that dancers are supposed to do when the rapper says "juju on the beat".

-3. Juju on the beat means to "be or act "turnt up" (i.e. to really give something all you’ve got, to go “all in”, to really go all out, to really get down, to "go wild" with just a few or with no inhibitions.
+2. Juju on the beat means to "be or act "turnt up" (i.e. to really give something all you’ve got, to go “all in”, to really go all out, to really get down, to "go wild" with just a few or with no inhibitions).

 From watching a number of those videos and from reading many of the comments in those video's discussion threads, it seems to me that many of the dancers who post challenge dance videos for "Juju On The Beat (TZ Anthem) base their dance moves on those performed by the Fresh The Clown duo*.
-But those dancers and others still tend to substitute their own pantomime and dance moves for some of those that the Fresh The Clown duo perform. appears to me from watching , a number of challenge dance videos show children and adults imitating the moves that the Fresh The Clown duo performed.
-In the beginning of the routine for that particular "juju on the beat" call, the duo leaned forward and then leaned back while moving their shoulders up and down to the beat.
+But those dancers and others still tend to substitute their own pantomime and dance moves for some of those that the Fresh The Clown duo perform.
+In the beginning of the routine for the command" (call to) "juju on the beat", the duo leaned forward and then leaned back while moving their shoulders up and down to the beat.

-Read Zay Hilfiger's comment in Excerpt #3 that he "started saying “JuJu” in 2014.
-Also read my transcription Zay Hilfiger's response to television host Kelly Ripa's question "What does Juju On The Beat mean?".
+However, Zay Hilfiger's comment (given in Excerpt #3 below) indicates that he "started saying “JuJu” in 2014.
+Also read my transcription of Zay Hilfiger's response to television host Kelly Ripa's question "What does Juju On The Beat mean?".
 Zay said that ["juju on the beat" is] "my arch ego.
 It’s like I’m the height... turned up...I don’t care."
 That transcription is found after the video given as Example #5.

-I believe those comments support the third definition that is given in this post for the term "juju on the beat".
-But I think that this is an earlier meaning that Zay Hilfiger had for "juju" and not most often used definition for that word in the context of that Hip Hop record.
+I believe those comments support the second definition that is given in this post for the term "juju on the beat".
+However, I think that this is an earlier meaning that Zay Hilfiger had for "juju" and not most often used definition for that word in the context of that Hip Hop record.

-*If Fresh The Clown's video actually is the prototype for "juju on the beat" routines, this is in spite of the fact that Zay Hilfiger, the primary creator of this record, posted a video on August 15, 2016 that shows him and a female friend performing a dance routine to his record.
-Since I'm lousy at describing dance moves, I hope that others will add their descriptions of the dance movements that Fresh The Clown and that Zay Hilfiger and his female friend do when the record says "juju on the beat" and otherwise.
+If Fresh The Clown's video actually is the prototype for "juju on the beat" routines, the way that dance move appears to be performed isn't the say way that Zay Hilfiger, the primary creator of this record, performed it in a video that he published on YouTube on August 15, 2016.
+That video shows him and a female friend performing a dance routine to his record.

 Here are two definitions for the African American Vernacular English term "turnt up" ("turned up):